-Ayn Rand's "The Virtue of Selfishness" is an extremely centering book, and much of it details how I try to live my life.
+I believe happiness is a choice and that a person is in control of many more aspects of his life than a lot of us are willing to admit.
 I have high standards for those whom I bring into my life, friends and otherwise, and I strive to hold myself to those same standards.
-I have friends who are Christian/atheist, democrats/republicans, yogis/engineers and everything in between, so I'm not saying objectivism is what I look for in a person, but it is what I try to abide by.
+I have friends who are Christian/atheist, democrats/republicans, yogis/engineers and everything in between, and I think the good-natured core of those people is what makes them a welcome part of my life.

 I love being caught off-guard and surprised in a good way.
 Juxtaposition is sexy as hell.

 I swear like a sailor and believe in an extremely small government.

 I mean what I say, and I say what I mean.
 I hold others to the same standard.
 I have no place in my value system for lying, passive-aggressiveness or avoidance of an issue when avoidance is disrespectful.

 I value communication in all sectors of life.
 It's the foundation and cornerstone of truth and honesty, clarity and learning, teaching and self-awareness.